 Capt.
 John Tibbetts Deeds Land To U.S. Government To Build Tibbetts Point Lighthouse in 1827

-Initially constructed in 1827, the Tibbetts Point Lighthouse has a long and storied history whose beginnings go back to 1799 when Captain John Tibbetts of Troy, New York, received a land grant for 600 acres which would include the future eponymously-named point.
+Initially constructed in 1827, the Tibbetts Point Lighthouse has a long and storied history with beginnings going back to 1799 when Captain John Tibbetts of Troy, New York, received a land grant for 600 acres, which would include the point just outside Cape Vincent on the St. Lawrence River.
 In 1826, $3,000 was appropriated by the U.S. government to erect a lighthouse on approximately three acres of land deeded by Capt.
 Tibbetts for constructing a federal lighthouse “where lake and river meet.”

 Upon its completion, the Tibbetts Point Lighthouse reportedly stood sixty-seven feet above the water, and its light was visible from fourteen nautical miles away.
 President John Quincy Adams appointed the lighthouse’s first keeper on November 2, 1827, Judah Williams, who was paid $350 years annually to maintain and operate the facility.